-The first thing that comes to our mind to solve browser errors and webpage loading issues is to clear the browser data and cookies.
-In most cases, flushing the DNS cache on your Windows PC can resolve problems related to website loading.
-However, sometimes we simply need to clear the DNS cache in Chrome to get rid of such issues.
+In most cases, clearing the browser cache and data and flushing the DNS cache on Windows resolves browser issues.
+However, sometimes we only need to clear the DNS cache in Chrome to get rid of such issues.

 While you can easily clear browsing data and cache from Google Chrome’s Settings page, there’s no way to do the same when it comes to clearing the DNS cache.
 You need to use a command in the URL bar to access the option to clear the DNS host cache.
 Let’s see how to do it.